 Reminders of the past.

 It reminded me of a story I once read about motherhood, which could be applied parenting in general.
-It was about how as mothers we are building a masterpiece, like the cathedrals of old, and will not likely survive to see its completion.
+It was about how as mothers we are building a masterpiece, just like the cathedrals of old, but we will not likely survive to see its completion.
 About how we would never live there, but if we built it right, God would.

-It also brought to mind, that we remember those names who lived in this Palace.
+And it also brought to mind, that we remember those names who lived in this Palace.
 But there were countless people whose hard work brought about the possibility of them living there.
-The people standing in the sun creating walls, people chiseling the finest of details, people cooking, people scrubbing floors.
+Including, the people standing in the sun creating walls, people chiseling the finest of details, people cooking, and also the people scrubbing floors.

 We should remember those people who spent their life behind the scenes making their bit of difference in the world.